overset/JP01/README.rst

 - | **Again, Why?**
   | I really like the Arisu layout and there is no easily accessible high quality case available for it that meets the aesthetic I was looking for or is something that would be attainable without waiting months if not years.
 Also: the challenge of building a custom case from scratch
-- | **Again, Why the Arisu?**
-  | I think the layout is perfect.
-Having invested a great number of years on fixed-split keyboards such as the classic MS4K, the Arisu layout speaks to me
-- | **Is it true designing a PCB is harder than the case?**
-  | I think this is true.
-I applaud those who pour countless and thankless hours over PCB designs.
-It's a shame most of their work is hidden away inside the case and quickly taken for granted.
-Even with a clear case it's hard to admire all of their hard work.
-That and the massive effort behind QMK over the years is awe inspiring and many take it for granted (myself included)
 - | **Why not build another Alice clone case or buy one of r/mm?**
   | None of the recent group buys for custom Alice-clone cases have really hit the mark for me aesthetically.
 I have no doubt the build quality on some, if not all of them, far exceeds this - but the recent surge of interest has made access to join GBs prohibitive.
 The more recent Prime_E and Rukia come to mind and look amazing.
 When getting into that price point I'm looking for very specific things such as: a number row (which the Prime_E doesn't have but the upcoming PrimeKB Meridian will have), Arrow keys are a must (not on the Alice or Rukia and no number of custom layers or HJKL bindings are going to save that for me)
 - | **RGB?**